Live Chat

-With up to 29 GPIOs, it is easy to add features that set your application apart.
-This MCU family supports a rich set of peripherals including capacitive touch, ADC and DAC.
+With up to 54 GPIOs, it’s easy to add features that set your application apart.
+Our multiprotocol MCUs supports a rich set of peripherals including touch, motor control and CAN FD.

 We keep your designs secure through multiple layers of protection inclduing secure boot, which prevents your device from being taken over by unauthorized software.